ELEMENTARY SCHOOL MINISTRY - SPRING 2026

 Registration is LIVE!
 While pre-registration isn’t required, it helps us out with planning and means you can jump right into the fun when you arrive.
 Questions, contact Ms. Michaela, Children & Family Minister, at michaela@abidingpresence.net.

-• Gym Games!
-(3rd-5th Grade) - Is your favorite class in school P.E.?
+P.E.
+Games (K-2nd Grade AND 3rd-5th Grade) - Is your favorite class in school P.E.?
 Then this is the workshop for you!
-Join us as we turn gym games into a way to pray with our whole body.
+Join us as we turn gym games into a way to learn about Holy Communion.
 This workshop will meet outside, weather permitting.
 Please dress in clothes you can move around in and bring a water bottle.

 Sunday School FAQ’s